Henry V of England: Early military career and role in government

-Early military career and role in Government

 The Welsh revolt of Owain Glyndŵr absorbed Henry's energies until 1408.
 Then, as a result of the king's ill health, Henry began to take a wider share in politics.
 From January 1410, helped by his uncles Henry and Thomas Beaufort, legitimised sons of John of Gaunt, he had practical control of the government.
 Both in foreign and domestic policy he differed from the king, who discharged his son from the council in November 1411.
-The quarrel of father and son was political only, though it is probable that the Beauforts had discussed the abdication of Henry IV.
+The quarrel between father and son was political only, though it is probable that the Beauforts had discussed the abdication of Henry IV.
 Their opponents certainly endeavoured to defame Prince Henry.

 It may be that the tradition of Henry's riotous youth, immortalised by Shakespeare, is partly due to political enmity.
 Henry's record of involvement in war and politics, even in his youth, disproves this tradition.
 The most famous incident, his quarrel with the chief justice, has no contemporary authority and was first related by Sir Thomas Elyot in 1531.
+The closest contemporary source of such behavior is vague statements made by then Bishop of Norwich, Richard Courtenay, stating that the king had given up youthful pursuits and become chaste.
+This sources is suspect at best as Courtenay was a longtime friend of the young King and was typically unreliable.

 The story of Falstaff originated in Henry's early friendship with Sir John Oldcastle, a supporter of the Lollards.
-Shakespeare's Falstaff was originally named "Oldcastle," following his main source, The Famous Victories of Henry V. Oldcastle's descendants objected, and the name was changed (the character became a composite of several real persons, including Sir John Fastolf).
+Shakespeare's Falstaff was originally named "Oldcastle", following his main source, The Famous Victories of Henry V. Oldcastle's descendants objected, and the name was changed (the character became a composite of several real persons, including Sir John Fastolf).
 That friendship, and the prince's political opposition to Thomas Arundel, Archbishop of Canterbury, perhaps encouraged Lollard hopes.
 If so, their disappointment may account for the statements of ecclesiastical writers like Thomas Walsingham that Henry, on becoming king, was suddenly changed into a new man.

-Reign
+Reign (1413–1422)

+Accession

 After Henry IV died on 20 March 1413, Henry V succeeded him and was crowned on 9 April 1413 at Westminster Abbey.
 The ceremony was marked by a terrible snowstorm, but the common people were undecided as to whether it was a good or bad omen.
 Henry was described as having been "very tall (6 feet 3 inches), slim, with dark hair cropped in a ring above the ears, and clean-shaven".
-His complexion was ruddy, the face lean with a prominent and pointed nose.
+His complexion was ruddy, his face lean with a prominent and pointed nose.
 Depending on his mood, his eyes "flashed from the mildness of a dove's to the brilliance of a lion's".